Ford loses $3.1 billion, hit by investment and chip shortage

 The company based in Dearborn, Michigan, stood by its target of achieving full-year earnings before interest and taxes of $11.5 billion to $12.5 billion.

-The shares rose 3% in after-hours trading after gaining 1% during the regular session.
+Ford’s shares rose about 1% in after-hours trading after gaining 1% during the regular session.

 By DAVID KOENIG